-Unregulated Contaminant Monitoring: The Borough of Woodbine Utilities Department monitored for the following unregulated contaminants.
+Unregulated Contaminant Monitoring: The Borough of Woodbine Utilities Department monitored for the following unregulated contaminants in 2019 & 2020.
 Unregulated contaminants are those for which the US Environmental Protection Agency (EPA) or the New Jersey Department of Environmental Protection (NJDEP) has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist the EPA and NJDEP in determining the occurrence of unregulated contaminants in drinking water and whether regulation is warranted.
 Per - and polyfluoroalkyl substances (PFAS) are widely found in the environment.
-EPA has identified a health advisory level for two PFAS analytes, PFOA and PFOS 0.070 ppb either singly or combined, and NJDEP has proposed new drinking water standards (Maximum Contaminant Levels (MCLs)) for PFOA and PFOS of 14 ng/L (0.014 ppb) and 13 ng/L (0.013 ppb), respectively.
-It is likely that NJDEP will adopt a final rule regarding the new MCLs before the end of 2020.
-The detected levels of PFOA and PFOS found are below DEP's proposed MCL.
+EPA has identified a health advisory level for two PFAS analytes, PFOA and PFOS 0.070 ppb either singly or combined, and NJDEP has adopted new drinking water standards (Maximum Contaminant Levels (MCLs)) for PFOA and PFOS of 14 ng/L (ppt) and 13 ng/L (ppt), respectively, as of 2021.
+The detected levels of PFOA and PFOS found are below DEP's MCLs.

-Contaminant Level Detected Units of Measurement Likely source (PFOS) Range = 0.004 - 0.007 ppb Used in the manufacture of Perfluorooctane Sulfonate fluoropolymers.
-(PFOA) Range = 0.004 - 0.006 ppb Used in the manufacture of Perfluorooctanoic Acid fluoropolymers.
+Contaminant Level Detected Units of Measurement Likely source (PFOS) Range = $ND - 7.2$ ppt Used in the manufacture of Perfluorooctane Sulfonate fluoropolymers.
+(PFOA) Range = $ND - 6.1$ ppt Used in the manufacture of Perfluorooctanoic Acid fluoropolymers.